stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-1/11-exercise-health-check.md

 ![Greeting](../../assets/mono-to-micro-part-1/inventory.png)

 Now you will corrupt the service and cause its health check to start failing.
-To simulate the app hanging, let's pause the underlying service so it stops responding.
+To simulate the app crasing, let's kill the underlying service so it stops responding.
 Execute:

-`oc rsh dc/inventory pkill -STOP java`{{execute T1}}
+`oc rsh dc/inventory pkill java`{{execute T1}}

-This will execute the Linux `pkill` command and send the STOP signal to the running Java process in the container.
+This will execute the Linux `pkill` command to stop the running Java process in the container.

 Check out the application sample UI page and notice it is now failing to access the inventory data, and the `Last Successful Fetch` counter starts increasing, indicating that the UI cannot access inventory.
 This could have